o2r-project/o2r-platform/README.md

 - `OAUTH_CLIENT_ID` identifier for the platform with auth provider
 - `OAUTH_CLIENT_SECRET` password for identification with the auth provider
-- `OAUTH_URL_CALLBACK` the URL that the authentication service redirects the user to, important to complete the authentication, probably `http://localhost/api/v1/auth/login` (includes with machine IP when using Docker Toolbox)
+- `OAUTH_URL_CALLBACK` the URL that the authentication service redirects the user to, important to complete the authentication, probably `http://localhost/api/v1/auth/login`
 - `SHIPPER_REPO_TOKENS` a JSON object, that holds the authentication tokens for shipping to remote repositories such as [Zenodo](https://zenodo.org/) (optional).
 Must have the form `{"zenodo": "$ZENODO_TOKEN", "zenodo_sandbox": "$ZENODO_SANDBOX_TOKEN", "download": "" }`.
 Replace `$ZENODO_TOKEN` etc. with your personal access token.
 - `SLACK_BOT_TOKEN` and `SLACK_VERIFICATION_TOKEN`, required for monitoring with Slack (optional)